isomerpages/bca-buildsg/index.md

           url: /opportunities-to-shape-our-world/
       variant: image
   - infopic:
-      title: Shaping our Landscape
+      title: Shaping our Singapore
       subtitle: THE BUILT ENVIRONMENT JOURNEY
       id: infopic
       description: From skyscrapers to green spaces, find out how the sector transformed Singapore into a liveable and sustainable urban landscape.
-      button: LEARN MORE
+      button: FIND OUT MORE
       alt: Discover the Journey
       url: /what-is-built-environment-sector/
       image: /images/card_discover_the_journey.png